MSG Network: Collegiate sports

+MSG airs locally produced athletic events from Hofstra University and Fordham University.
+MSG also airs the Kwik Trip Holiday Face-Off college hockey tournament through its affiliation with Bally Sports.

-MSG and MSG Sportsnet also broadcast basketball games from the Metro Atlantic Athletic, Northeast, America East and Atlantic Coast Conferences; football games from the Southeastern Conference; and football and basketball games from the Pac-10 and Big 12 Conferences (with basketball games from the latter exclusive to women's teams).
-The Pac-10, Big 12 and ACC telecasts are carried though Fox Sports Networks (which maintains national broadcast rights to all three conferences), while the other games are either produced by the conferences themselves or through ESPN Plus.
-Additionally, MSG offers locally produced games from Hofstra University and other area colleges.
+MSG and MSG Sportsnet previously broadcast basketball games from the Metro Atlantic Athletic, Northeast, America East and Atlantic Coast Conferences; football games from the Southeastern Conference; and football and basketball games from the Pac-10 and Big 12 Conferences (with basketball games from the latter exclusive to women's teams).
+The Pac-10, Big 12 and ACC telecasts were carried though Fox Sports Networks (which maintained national broadcast rights to all three conferences), while the other games were either produced by the conferences themselves or through ESPN Plus.

 MSG formerly carried games from the Big East Conference, along with the coaches shows for Rutgers and St. John's University.
 In July 2008, the Big East and SportsNet New York announced a multi-year deal which gave SNY exclusive regional rights to Big East coaches shows and ESPN Plus-produced games.
-However, MSG retains rights to a reduced schedule of Big East games, including any St. John's basketball games played at Madison Square Garden.
+However, MSG retained rights to a reduced schedule of Big East games, including any St. John's basketball games played at Madison Square Garden.

 Original programming

 MSG, NY

 MSG, NY, a daily sports highlights and entertainment program which served as the network's flagship program, debuted in October 2006.
 Aired numerous times during the day, the program originated as the sports-focused MSG Sportsdesk similar to ESPN's SportsCenter, until a format change that occurred as part of MSG's 2006 rebranding and reformatting in which sporting events remain the primary focus while a secondary focus was placed on all events at Madison Square Garden.

 Anchors included Jason Horowitz, Deb Placey, Tina Cervasio, Al Trautwig, Greg Gumbel, Marv Albert, Jonathan Coachman, and Bill Daughtry.

 The show however, gave expanded coverage to area sports teams that the channel holds game telecast rights; other New York City area teams were covered on the program, usually to a lesser extent.
 Along with coverage of Garden-related entertainment news, this was intended to prevent direct competition with SportsNite on SportsNet New York.
 MSG, NY was taped inside a street-level studio, with a window overlooking Madison Square Garden across the street.
 The program originally aired as a half-hour broadcast on Tuesday through Saturdays (with no editions on Sundays and Mondays, possibly as they were considered "low-viewership nights"), at about 10 or 10:30 p.m.
 Eastern time, with the exact time dependent on sports events schedules, before expanding to an hour-long nightly broadcast in 2008, based on improved ratings over its predecessor Sportsdesk.
 The studio is also used by SiTV Media Fuse.
-The show was cancelled in January 2009, due to the declining ratings; in its place, MSG usually offers team-specific post-game shows.
+The show was cancelled in January 2009, due to declining ratings; in its place, MSG usually offers team-specific post-game shows.

+Pro Wrestling

+Besides airing Knicks, Rangers and Yankees games MSG also aired pro wrestling programs such as: